 And this is what we need.

-We need, you know, a leader that can actually, you know, put people in in positions that can do great things, not green, you know, extreme jobs guy, Van Jones that created zero jobs.
+We need, you know, a leader that can actually, you know, put people in positions that can do great things, not green, you know, green jobs guy, Van Jones, that created zero jobs.

-You know, you Valerie Jarrett, I mean, you just the list goes on and on and on of the Obama appointees that were uh horrendous.
+You know, Valerie, Jarrett, I mean, the list goes on and on and on of the Obama appointees that were horrendous.

 Don't you want to put your money behind Donald Trump?